IMAGINARY/warming-navigator/README.md

   app starts.
 Note that the region index is with respect to the order in the dataset.
 - `palette` (`'berkeleyEarth'`, `'edHawkins'`, default: `'edHawkins'`): Temperature anomaly color palette.
   See `/src/js/palettes.js`.
+- `mapPalette` (`'per-region'`, `<number>`, default: `'per-region'`): The temperature anomalies are mapped to the palette.
+If `'per-region'`, compute the mapping for each regio individually.
+This can lead to the same temperature anomalies being assigned different colors for different regions.
+If `<number>`, use the mapping computed for the respective region in the dataset.
+This provides a more uniform view onto the dataset and makes it easier to compare temperature anomalies of different regions by color.
 - `highContrast` (`<boolean>`, default: `false`): Invert text brightness for dark temperature anomaly colors.
 - `prevRegionKey` (`<string>`, [JS key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values),
   default: `'ArrowLeft'`): Key that selects the previous region.